Axway/amplify-central/content/en/docs/integrate_with_central/integrate-with-watchtopics.md

 }'
 ```

-Or create a watchtopic using the Axway CLI: Add the following in a file and apply the file `axway central apply -f {filename.yaml}`
+Or create a watch topic using the Axway CLI.
+Add the following in a file and apply the file `axway central apply -f {filename.yaml}`:

 ```yaml
 group: management